Organic Essiac Tea, nurse Caisses prized 8 herb recipe!

 Burdock root This herb contains bio-available calcium, vitamin B complex, vitamin E, potassium, phosphorous, chromium, cobalt, magnesium, silicon, zinc, iron, chlorogenic acid, essential oil, flavonoids, inulin, lactone, mucilage, polyacetylenes, resin, tannins, and taraxosterol.

-Kelp is a nutrient dense sea vegetable containing a pristine source of naturally chelated minerals, chlorophyll, vitamins, alginate (helps remove radioactive elements and heavy metals from cells), and sterols (reported to exhibit anti-hypercholesterolemic activity in the body).
-Kelp is also a raw wholefood supplement adjunctsupports assimilation of other consumed foods within the body.
+Kelp is a nutrient dense sea vegetable containing a pristine source of naturally chelated minerals, chlorophyll, vitamins, alginate (helps remove radioactive elements and heavy metals from cells), and sterols .
+Kelp is also a raw wholefood supplement adjunct that improves intestinal flora and increases the assimilation of other consumed foods within the body.
 It contains 25 vitamins including A, B1, B2, B6, B12, D and folic acid, carotenoids, pantothenic acid, iodine, potassium, manganese, selenium, and bio-available calcium.